albertattard/spring-boot-camp/docs/02-data/03-jpa.md

 That's it!!

-Note that this is an interface and not a class.
-The Spring Data will implement this interface for us and it provide several methods too, that allows us to read from and write to the `offices` table, through the `OfficeEntity` entity.
+{% include custom/note.html details="Note that the <code>OfficesRepository</code> is an interface and not a class.
+Spring Data will implement this interface for us and it provides several useful methods too, that allows us to read from and write to the <code>offices</code> table, through the <code>OfficeEntity</code> entity." %}

 In the following examples, we will use the [`findAll()`](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/repository/CrudRepository.html#findAll--) method, which will return all rows in the `offices` table as instances of the `OfficeEntity` class.

 ## Use the JPA repository

+Read all rows in the `offices` table using the JPA repository.

 1. Create new service that will be backed by the JPA repository